Skip to content

 Tree planting at the commemorative woodland | © National Trust Images/Paul Harris

-The woodland space at Erddig will be commemorative in its entirety and we do not intend to have individually dedicated trees.
+The woodland space at Erddig is commemorative in its entirety and we do not intend to have individually dedicated trees.
 This is because woodlands are dynamic, living systems that are actively managed.
 In order for them to thrive we will sometimes need to remove trees for safety and to make space for the woodland to mature.

 A National Forest for Wales

 The commemorative woodland project forms part of the Welsh Government’s National Forest Programme.
-The National Forest will comprise a network of publicly accessible woodlands under high quality management across Wales, to include both new and existing woodlands.
+The National Forest comprises a network of publicly accessible woodlands under high quality management across Wales, to include both new and existing woodlands.
 Community engagement will be at the forefront of the development of National Forest sites to help ensure the woodlands provide opportunities for recreation, education, and exercise and in this case, also a place for reflection to remember those lost to Covid-19.

 Commemorative woodlands in Carmarthenshire and Caerphilly